 Now its time for you to compare yourself!

-A big thank you goes to Chad, who keeps feeding me with these great use cases and stories.
+A big thank you goes to this customer, who keeps feeding me with these great use cases and stories.
 Make sure to also check out the previous story he told me around Modern Windows Workstation Monitoring with Dynatrace.

 I hope this blog got you curious about how you compare against your competition.
 As you could see, Dynatrace Synthetic makes it really easy.
 Start today by signing up for your Dynatrace Trial, setting up your first synthetic tests, optimize your own page and then continuously compare against your competitors.